seema0428/trial/todoitem/README.txt

 This class will run all the test cases unit and integration testing.

-Documentation
-Swagger 2
+Documentation:
-For rendering the documentation of the API Swagger 2 with Open Api(3.0.1) implementation was used.
+ The generation of API documentation springdoc-openapi with Open Api(3.0.1) implementation was used.

 When the application is running, type in a browser: http://localhost:8080/swagger-ui-custom.html